Wyoming QB Andrew Peasley questionable for Pokes' game vs. App State

 That doesn’t mean Wyoming’s starting quarterback will be taking the snaps against Appalachian State in the non-conference finale on Saturday at War Memorial Stadium (5 p.m., CBS Sports Network).

-Peasley most demonstrate his throwing shoulder has healed enough to play like he did before the injury.
+Peasley must demonstrate his throwing shoulder has healed enough to play like he did before the injury.

 Peasley opened the season with two passing touchdowns and a rushing touchdown in the win over Texas Tech.
 That included a dramatic fourth-down touchdown strike to John Michael Gyllenborg in the second overtime.